MarcusRoming/Fileinfo_CRC32_SHA_Entropy_MASM/README.md

   - SHA1-Hash (via Crypto-API)
   - SHA 256 Hash (via Crypto-API)
   - MD5 Hash (via Crypto-API) --> Insecure but still widely used, thus included!
-  - Size of the files (currently rounded, needs improvement)
+  - Size of the files in Byte, KByte and MByte
   - Frequency table (use /f)
   - Type "CRC32 /?" for help.